 For three years, the gang specialized in robbing banks, stagecoaches, and trains in Arkansas, Oklahoma, and Kansas becoming the terror of the Wild West.
 For whatever reasons, Doolin held something of a “Robin Hood” image and was well-liked by many people, who helped him and his gang evade the law.
-Some of these people also helped the gang in its famous battle in Ingalls, Oklahoma, with U.S. Marshals.
+These people also helped the gang in its famous battle in Ingalls, Oklahoma, with U.S. Marshals.

-Here on the afternoon of September 1, 1893, occurred what is known as the Ingalls Gunfight.
+On the afternoon of September 1, 1893, what is known as the Ingalls Gunfight occurred.
 While several gang members were holed up in George Ransom’s saloon, they were involved in a gun battle that left nine people killed or wounded, including one deputy who died immediately and another two people who died of their wounds the next day.
 Three of the outlaws were wounded, and Arkansas Tom Jones was captured.

 The robberies and killings continued until Doolin was captured in a Eureka Springs, Arkansas bathhouse by Deputy U.S. Marshal Bill Tilghman in January 1896.
 Tilghman returned him to the Guthrie, Oklahoma jail.
-Later, however, Doolin and “Dynamite Dick” Clifton and several others escaped, and Doolin eluded apprehension for several months.
+Later, however, Doolin, “Dynamite Dick” Clifton, and others escaped, and Doolin eluded apprehension for several months.

 However, a posse led by Heck Thomas tracked him down near Lawson, Oklahoma Territory, on August 25, 1896.
 When Thomas demanded he surrender, he pulled his six-gun and fired twice before a blast from a shotgun fired by Deputy Bill Dunn and rifle bullets fired by Thomas cut him to pieces, thus signaling the passing of the Wild Bunch.